Skip Ribbon Commands

 What kind of training do child abuse pediatricians have?

-• Certification by the American Board of Pediatrics Other kinds of health providers, such as general pediatricians, family medicine or emergency physicians and nurse practitioners, may also have significant experience and expertise in child abuse pediatrics.
+• Certification by the American Board of Pediatrics.
+Other kinds of health providers, such as general pediatricians, family medicine or emergency physicians and nurse practitioners, may also have significant experience and expertise in the evaluation of suspected child abuse.

 Because of their special training and skills, child abuse pediatricians are the doctors most able to help determine if and how a child was abused.